5-Step Rooftop Burglary Procedure Criminals Use & What You Can Do to Stop Them

 Rooftop burglars will intentionally trigger alarm conditions at jewelry businesses to see who responds (if anyone) and how they respond.
 Remember, burglar alarms do not stop burglars — individuals responding to alarm signals and investigating the source of the alarm signal via a thorough search of both the exterior and interior of the protected premises stops burglars!

-YOUR RESPONSE: Whether it’s once, twice, or 10 times, always respond to each and every alarm signal with the utmost urgency.
-In order to respond in the first place, be sure to have your alarm company inspect your system on an annual basis in order to ensure that all of its components are working properly.
+YOUR RESPONSE: Whether it’s once, twice, or 10 times, always respond to every alarm signal with the utmost urgency.
+To respond in the first place, be sure to have your alarm company inspect your system on an annual basis to ensure that all its components are working properly.